 This document was written soon after the founding of the Campus Sustainability Office and coincided with former President Carol Christ’s signing of the Carbon Commitment.
 It outlines the sources of Smith’s carbon footprint and created the first look at how to reach 2030 carbon neutrality goals.

-Smith earned a gold rating from the Association for the Advancement of Sustainability in Higher Education (AASHE) for the college’s overall sustainability performance.
-The prestigious ranking is based on a host of self-reported measures, including curriculum, research, operations, public engagement and leadership.
-Among the factors that led to Smith’s gold rating were reduced energy consumption in campus buildings, the formation of a committee on investor responsibility, and the growing proportion of faculty members (now at 28 percent) engaged in research on sustainability issues.
+In Spring 2020, Smith earned a silver rating from the Association for the Advancement of Sustainability in Higher Education (AASHE) for its overall sustainability performance.
+The prestigious ranking is based on such measures as curriculum, research, operations, public engagement and leadership.
+Smith was recognized for its reduced energy consumption in campus buildings, the formation of a committee on investor responsibility, and the proportion of faculty members (now 37 percent) engaged in research on sustainability.